-- Place equal parts of each herb in a quart jar until half full.
+- Place equal parts of each herb in a sterilized, dry quart jar, leaving enough room for oil.

 - Cover herbs completely with organic olive oil so that oil is 1-2 inches over herbs.

-- Cover jar tightly with a good lid.
+- Cover jar tightly with a good sterilized, dry lid.

-- Place jar in a warm, sunny window to infuse for two weeks.
+- Place jar in a warm, dark cabinet to infuse for two weeks.
 Gently shake jar each day.
 Add more oil as necessary to keep herbs completely covered.

 - Strain oil through cheesecloth and squeeze to get every drop of the infused oil.
 Compost used herbs.

-- Repeat step 1 with new herbs: place equal parts herbs in a new quart jar until half full.
+- Repeat step 1 with new herbs: place equal parts herbs in a new sterilized, dry quart jar until half full.
 Pour in already infused oil to completely cover.